Showing posts sorted by date for query gauntlet. Sort by relevance Show all posts

 Monsters, Power-Ups, and Other Stuff!

-The main menu is essentially a help sheet, so take a good look before you start blindly.
+The main menu is essentially a help sheet, so take a good look before you start.
 It showcases the monsters - some, like eyeballs, are invincible and best avoided (if you can), while others can be defeated or lured away.
 You’ll also spot a list of power-ups, though I only managed to find extra speed and firepower!

 Interestingly, the function keys unlock a variety of “hidden” features: